 Are you someone who is working daily with the Primavera P6 software, shares Primavera schedule data in PDF project reports or transfers Primavera P6 XER data to PDF?

-Then, you have certainly faced a number of difficulties printing out a PDF report.
+Then, you have certainly faced a number of difficulties printing out a PDF report with project data,

 You need to do a lot of adjustments each time you print something especially if you print various types of reports, different no. of columns, different time scales, headers, and footers.